AurelianSpodarec/GTA_UltimateMenu/README.md

-# Ultimate Menu - GTA Feature Enhancement
+# Ultimate Menu - GTA5 Feature Enhancement
 ![image](https://i.imgur.com/HaGvlUb.png)

 Ultimate Menu is open source enhancement for GTA5 game, based on 2take1 API framework.

-The menu offers a robust amount of highly customisable features, changing how the pedestrian walks to a kamikadze plane on a player selected by your choise 😉
+The menu offers a robust amount of highly customisable features, changing how the pedestrian walks, vehicle max speed to a kamikadze plane sent by you on a player of your choise 😜

 # Contributions